 Topic: Chechen parliament attack

-The attack began when a vehicle carrying terrorists drove in with cars carrying lawmakers, a police source told RIA Novosti earlier.
+“A vehicle carrying terrorists drove in with cars carrying lawmakers.
+One of them blew himself up and the other two headed toward parliament,” a police source told RIA Novosti.

-Parliament was evacuated and a special operation, headed by Chechen leader Ramzan Kadyrov, was launched to flush out the militants.
+The source said that parliament has been evacuated and a special operation, headed by Chechen leader Ramzan Kadyrov, is underway to flush out the militants.

 This is the second serious terrorist incident in Chechnya in recent months.
 In August, a suicide squad launched a massive attack on Kadyrov’s home village of Tsentroi.